Japanese knotweed has a reputation for rapid growth, but this invasive plant's growth rate does peak and trough over the course of a year.

 - SPRING - Japanese knotweed shoots tend to emerge in April / May, although they have occasionally been observed as early as March.
 Leaves will appear as the plant's growth begins to accelerate.

 - SUMMER - Summer is peak growing season for Japanese knotweed.
-By June / July, the plant may be growing at a rate of 2cm per day!
+By June / July, the plant may be growing at a rate of several centimetres per day!
 The plant's height and density peak in the summertime; it can grow to more than 2 metres tall, creating a dense canopy that blocks sunlight and stymies plant growth below.

 - AUTUMN - By late summer / early autumn, you'll be seeing clusters of cream-coloured flowers on your Japanese knotweed.
 The plant's growth slows down in the autumn, although this slowdown may take longer in the event of an 'Indian summer' (a period of unseasonably warm autumn weather).